Wolf House

 Titan’s Bonsai

-Titan's Bonsai At the main entrance, you will find a bonsai on the console welcoming you.
-During the first week after moving in, as we were driving back to the house and I was burning in pain from Titan’s loss, we stumbled upon a bonsai expert selling these elegant and exquisite plants in our town.
+Titan's Bonsai If you’re lucky, and if conditions allow it to remain indoors, you’ll find a bonsai welcoming you on the console at the main entrance.
+During the first week after moving in, as we were driving back to the house and we were burning in pain from Titan’s loss, we stumbled upon a bonsai expert selling these elegant and exquisite plants in our town.
 We stopped by and immediately connected to this specific bonsai and its shape, and decided to bring it home and raise it in memory of our old friend.
 The translation of the writing on the planter to English is “Sail On.”
 Titan is still sailing on in our souls, in this house, through this bonsai, and many other things he touched throughout his seemingly predetermined and basic yet impactful life, a reminder that you don’t need to be a billionaire, entrepreneur, celebrity, or doctor to change the world and impact it for the better.
-We look at and care for this bonsai everyday to remember Titan and have him live on in physical world and our minds, and it is sitting by the door every time we leave, and right there every time we arrive, just like our beautiful boy did when he was alive.
+We look at and care for this bonsai every day to remember Titan and have him live on in physical world and our minds, and it is sitting by the door every time we leave, and right there every time we arrive, just like our beautiful boy did when he was alive.

 Titan’s Memorial